awootton/knotfreeiot/docs/index.md

   width:500px
 }
 </style>
-## Docs for github.com/awootton/knotfreeiot/
+## KnotFree IoT

-Welcome to my pro bono project.
-It's a little thing I call Massively Scalable Distributed Open Source Non Profit IoT Backend with JWT to Control Access and Monetize..
+KnotFree is a Massively Scalable Distributed Open Source Non Profit IoT Backend with JWT to Control Access and Monetize.
+A pro bono science project.

 This repository is for the code.
 [The IoT essay is in another repository](https://thei4t.github.io/).

 The simple MQTT service is UP at knotfree.net port 1883

-To use it you need a 'password' and here is one (the text in red):
+To use it you need a 'password' and here is one (the text in red after you push the button): <button id="gettoken">Get Token</button>

-<div class="ex2"  style="color:red"><textarea id = "tokenDiv" rows="6" cols="50">eyJhbGciOiJFZDI1NTE5IiwidHlwIjoiSldUIn0.eyJleHAiOjE2MDk0NjI4MDAsImlzcyI6Ii85c2giLCJqdGkiOiIxMjM0NTYiLCJpbiI6MjAsIm91dCI6MjAsInN1IjoyLCJjbyI6MiwidXJsIjoia25vdGZyZWUubmV0In0.YmKO8U_jKYyZsJo4m4lj0wjP8NJhciY4y3QXt_xlxvnHYznfWI455JJnnPh4HZluGaUcvrNdKAENGh4CfG4tBg</textarea></div>
+<div class="ex2"  style="color:red"><textarea id = "tokenDiv" rows="6" cols="50"></textarea></div>

 <br/>
 <button id="copyto">Copy To Clipboard</button>